luctiemessen/luctiemessen.github.io/src/pages/pens/lamy-studio.md

 Probably 2004 November 2004 was hij op de site van Lamy https://web.archive.org/web/20041112035205/http://www.lamy.com/

 The initial launch of the Lamy Studio netted 3 versions of the Studio.
 The Palladium (model no. 68), Brushed steel (65) and Black (67).
-Which makes me wonder, what happened to the model 66.
+More about the model numbers below.
+But what I find the most interesting about this initial release is that the 3 models all have different sections.
+The Palladium has this textured finish on the section, the steel has the black rubberized section and the black has the polished section.
+I w

 ### Model numbers
 Most Lamy pens follow the same modelnumber structure with 3 digits.
 Their position and number have a specific meaning.